Through My Eyes. Again - Cover

 I smiled.
 “I’d display it in my bedroom to remind me of the friends I made on this trip.”

-An old woman eyed me with suspicion.
+An old woman eyed me with some suspicion.
 Perhaps my youth helped reassure her.
 “Go north to Grimmaischer Straße and then west.
 You can’t miss it.”

 I turned round to see Fräulein Hartmann almost running to catch up with me.